Skip to Content (Press Enter)

 What We Want:

-- A human rights Ombudsperson for the international extractive sector with a mandate to proactively investigate and report on the respect of the rights of Indigenous peoples by Canadian mining, oil and gas companies operating abroad.
+- A corporate human rights ombudsperson with real powers to independently investigate and report on the respect of the rights of Indigenous peoples by Canadian mining, oil and gas companies operating abroad.

 - All Canadian government support to companies (including political and commercial support by embassies and financing through Export Development Canada) to be conditional on respect for international human rights and environmental standards, including the UN Declaration on the Rights of Indigenous Peoples.